 Cognitive science is a multidisciplinary field investigating cognition or thought.
 Cognitive scientists examine the structures and processes that underlie a creature’s ability to think and reason.
 They also explore such closely related cognitive phenomena as perception, recognition, memory, communication, and consciousness.
-They do so through an integration of perspectives and methodologies from a variety of disciplines including anthropology, biology, computer science, linguistics, mathematics, music theory, neuroscience, philosophy, and psychology.
-The goal of the concentration is to provide students with an opportunity to engage with the questions, methods, and results of cognitive science.
+They do so through an integration of perspectives and methodologies from a variety of disciplines, from anthropology and biology to linguistics and music theory.
+The goal of the minor is to provide students with an opportunity to engage with the questions, methods, and results of cognitive science.

 - NSCI 201 - The Brain: An Introduction to Neuroscience 4 credits